-This card’s 70,000-mile introductory bonus is well worth the price of admission.
-Best of all, you can sign up for it alongside the Platinum Select personal card, snagging you 110,000 AAdvantage miles between the two.
+This card’s 60,000-mile introductory bonus is well worth the price of admission.
+Best of all, you can apply for it alongside the Platinum Select personal card, snagging you 110,000 AAdvantage miles between the two.
 (Wondering if you’d qualify for a business card?
 Here’s what you need to know.)

 Best for Frequent AA Flyers

 Because of its $450 annual fee, this card’s only good for people who fly AA a lot.
 The free bags for up to eight companions are perfect for big families, but with this card, you’re mostly paying for Admirals Club airport lounge access for yourself and two guests.

 If you’re not devoted to American Airlines, we recommend using a general travel credit card — like the ones listed in the “other cards” section above — instead.
 Since these flexible cards aren’t co-branded with any particular airline, they work well for a variety of travel spending.

 No matter which American Airlines card you choose, be sure to pay your bill in full each month — and enjoy the journey!